-Enrollees must exhaust appeal rights prior to making a Fair Hearing request.
-DVHA will accept a timely request for a state fair hearing from an enrollee and will process the request without delay.
-A timely request for a fair hearing means that an enrollee has requested the state fair hearing: within 90 days of the date the notice of action was mailed to the enrollee by DVHA, or, if there was no mailing, then within 90 days after the action occurred.
-DVHA will consider as timely a request from an enrollee for a fair hearing following a DVHA appeal decision if it is made within 90 days of the date the original notice of action or within 30 days of the date the notice of the DVHA appeal decision.
+DVHA will accept a timely request for a State fair hearing from an enrollee and will process the request without delay.
+A timely request for a State fair hearing means that an enrollee has requested the State fair hearing: within 120 days of the date the notice of resolution of the internal appeal was mailed to the enrollee by DVHA (mailing is the postmark date which is considered one business day after the date of the notice), or, if there was no internal appeal (for those services for which the internal appeal process does not apply), then within 120 days after the mailing of the notice of adverse benefit determination.